nhsconnect/gpconnect/pages/overview/overview_development.md

 - familiarise yourself with HL7&reg; FHIR&reg; ([developer introduction](http://www.hl7.org/implement/standards/fhir/overview-dev.html){:target="_blank"}, [executive summary](http://www.hl7.org/implement/standards/fhir/summary.html){:target="_blank"}, or [clinical intro](http://www.hl7.org/implement/standards/fhir/overview-clinical.html){:target="_blank"})
 - grab an [open source FHIR development library](development_fhir_open_source_guidance.html) for your favourite programming language
+- decide which wire format to use (JSON or XML)
+{% include important.html content="Consumers planning their development should read [the following information](support_faq.html#which-serialisation-format-should-i-choose-as-an-gp-connect-api-consumer---json-or-xml) before choosing whether to use JSON or XML in their implementation." %}
 - familiarise yourself with our GP Connect [FHIR API guidance](development_fhir_api_guidance.html) common to all APIs
 - explore the GP Connect profiled FHIR resources, a variation of the international [FHIR resources](https://www.hl7.org/fhir/STU3/){:target="_blank"}, for [Foundations](datalibraryfoundation.html), [Access Record HTML](datalibraryaccessRecord.html), and [Appointment Management](datalibraryappointment.html).
 - dig in deep and explore one or more of the GP Connect capability packs and start building new or hitting existing APIs